c-blake/cligen/README.md

 ```nim
 dispatch(foobar, help = { "foo" : "the beginning", "bar" : "the rate" })
 ```
 That's it.
-No specification language or complex arg parsing APIs.
+No specification language or complex arg parsing APIs to learn.
 If you aren't immediately sold, here is some more [MOTIVATION](https://github.com/c-blake/cligen/tree/master/MOTIVATION.md).

 ---